 Can Police Commandeer My Car to Help in a Chase?

-Should you stop and let the cop take your car?
-That’s up to you.
-But in the unlikely situation that your property is commandeered and subsequently destroyed, make sure that you contact a reputable insurance coverage attorney who can make sure that you are compensated.
+In the unlikely situation that your property is damaged by a police officer, contact a reputable insurance coverage attorney who can ensure that you are compensated.
 For more information on this area, see our insurance coverage law overview.

 What do I do next?